-Celeste Bright Displays Nearly-Bare Bust While Posing On Her Knees With A Bunch Of Balloons
+Celeste Bright Displays Cleavage While Posing On Her Knees With A Bunch Of Balloons

 "PRETTY LITTLE IN PINK," a fourth person remarked, making a clever reference to the clothing brand Celeste repped, as well what seems to be the petite model's favorite shade.

-Last week, The Inquisitr covered Celeste in a skimpy pair of snaps where she lounged by a secluded swimming pool in Tulum, Mexico, while wearing a tiny fuchsia bikini with white floral detailing.
+Last week, The Inquisitr covered Celeste in a pair of snaps in which she lounged by a secluded swimming pool in Tulum, Mexico, while wearing a tiny fuchsia bikini with white floral detailing.
 She joked that she and her stunning friend were never leaving the tropical paradise, and fans could see why.
-The two ladies were well-set up on a gigantic double-lounge next to the water, with a tray of delicious snacks and iced beverages for both.
+The two ladies were well set up on a gigantic double-lounge next to the water, with a tray of delicious snacks and iced beverages for both.

 In the first snap, Celeste lay back against the soft fabric with her arms and legs extended and her back in a dramatic arch.
 The positioning emphasized her hourglass shape and caused the alluring weight of her chest to nearly spill out of the side of her bikini top.
 The next photo showed Celeste sitting at the edge of the pool with a drink in her hand and legs partially submerged.